-1. Single-family dwellings: (but not including mobile homes with the following exception).
-2. Mobile home on the site of a residence which has been destroyed by fire or other natural holocaust for occupancy by the owner and occupier of the destroyed residence for a period not to exceed twelve months while the residence is being rebuilt.
-(Said mobile home must satisfy the provisions of the state sanitary code at all times while being so used and must be recorded with the Inspector of Buildings upon commencement of such use.)
+1. Single-family dwellings (but not including mobile homes with the following exception): 2.
+Mobile home on the site of a residence which has been destroyed by fire or other natural holocaust for occupancy by the owner and occupier of the destroyed residence for a period not to exceed twelve months while the residence is being rebuilt.
+(Said mobile home must satisfy the provisions of the state sanitary code while being so used and must be recorded with the Inspector of Buildings upon commencement of such use.)
 3. Accessory buildings and uses.
 4. Commercial greenhouses on lots of over 45,000 square feet in size.
 5. Farms devoted principally to the raising of crops.
-6. Farms on parcels of more than five acres devoted principally to the raising of livestock provided the following construction and operation standards and limitations are met: - 6.1.1 PHYSICAL RESTRAINT -- Livestock shall be restrained from passing outside the owner's property lines unattended or uncontrolled. - 6.1.2 ODORS -- No objectionable odors shall be observable at the property line.
+6. Farms on parcels of more than five acres devoted to the raising of livestock provided the following construction and operation standards and limitations are met:

+PHYSICAL RESTRAINT: Livestock shall be restrained from passing outside the owner's property lines unattended or uncontrolled.

+ODORS: No objectionable odors shall be observable at the property line.
 Detailed plans for the elimination of odors may be required before the issuance of any building permit.